ministryofjustice/hmpps-risk-ui-elements/README.md

 # HMPPS Risk UI elements
 Templates and styles for displaying consistent risk information UI elements in HMPPS services.

-These can be used in a similar way to other components in the govuk and MoJ frontend system.
+These can be used in a similar way to other components in the GOV.UK and MoJ frontend systems.

 # Examples
 ## Risk scores